 It’s important for kids to establish good oral health habits at an early age to prevent future issues, and having a dentist they feel comfortable with is essential for this.
-Dr. Andy Mueller is passionate about oral health and has the skills necessary to keep pediatric patients smiling, so he proudly offers dental care to children and adolescents in the Seattle, Washington, area out of his Brooklyn Avenue Dental office.
+Dr. Sam Kim is passionate about oral health and has the skills necessary to keep pediatric patients smiling, so he proudly offers dental care to children and adolescents in the Seattle, Washington, area out of his Brooklyn Avenue Dental office.
 Call or book an appointment online today.

 Establishing a good relationship with a dentist at an early age takes some of the stigma out of dental appointments.
 Dr. Andy provides both education and treatment to children on their level, so they feel comfortable receiving dental care and won’t be as wary of seeing a dentist in the future.

 It’s also important that your kids receive oral care at a young age to prevent or catch any potential dental issues.
 Although kids’ first set of teeth fall out, issues with the first set of teeth can affect the second set.

 Dr. Andy provides a wide variety of treatments for children, including:

 Kids are also known to not be as careful about their teeth as adults, in which case, if your child cracks, breaks, or knocks out a tooth, Dr. Andy can assist.
 He also addresses infections and injuries to the gums.

 According to the American Academy of Pediatric Dentistry, you should bring your child to visit Dr. Andy after their first birthday.
 That might sound a little young, but unfortunately, cavities are becoming more prevalent in young, preschool-aged children.
 However, you can help your child combat early cavities by getting a head start on seeing the dentist.